-He opened the glass door, and the cold air inside Felix’s Oyster Bar was a welcome relief from my forced “death march” down the scorched cement sidewalks of the Quarter.
+He opened the glass door, and the blast of cold air inside Felix’s Oyster Bar was a welcome relief from my forced “death march” down the scorched cement sidewalks of the Quarter.
 I looked to see what table he would pick out for us and was surprised when he motioned me to jump up on a stool beside him at the bar.
 Back then, it was okay for underage kids to sip a Roy Rogers at the bar, but even I was shocked that we were at the bar at 11:30 am.
 As you might have guessed, this was an oyster bar, and when I looked over the counter at the ice-filled metal bin stacked high with oyster shells, I knew it was an adventure I wouldn’t soon forget.

 Daddy got a bottle of Jax (it’s never too early with oysters), and I took a swig of my Barq’s.
 My father held up two fingers, and the man behind the counter went to work.
 Our shucker could dispatch a couple dozen fresh out of their shells before you could mix up your bowl of sauce.
 And speaking of sauce, my father had a particular combination that took full advantage of everything offered.
 It was always ketchup at the base, a bit of Blue Plate, a glob of horseradish, a shot of Worcestershire, a squeeze of lemon, and a dash or three of Tabasco–pungent to say the least.
 I took charge of my personal sauce detail and went easier on the hot stuff.